bjmt/phylocorrpkg/README.md

 To increase the prediction accuracy, the probability prediction function can be generated from two different scores.
 Instead of a probability prediction function, this returns a 2D matrix of probabilities.

 Note: for P-value type scores, it is recommend to transform them with `-log10()` before generating the probability prediction function.
 Also make sure to change any infinite values (resulting from P-values equalling zero) to a suitable high number.

+In this example workflow, function match probabilities will be calculated from rHyperP and OccDiff scores.

 ```r
 library(phylocorrpkg)